Saarinen Executive Armchair - Wood Legs

 The purpose of architecture is to shelter and enhance man's life on earth and to fulfill his belief in the nobility of his existence," said Eero Saarinen in 1959.
 Saarinen's architectural legacy communicates this sentiment of giddy potential and unfettered optimism in post-war America.
 Iconic projects like the Gateway Arch in St. Louis, Washington D.C.'s Dulles International Airport Terminal and the Kresge Auditorium on MIT's campus express his groundbreaking brand of midcentury modernism.

 Born in Finland to famed architect Eliel Saarinen and textile designer Loja Saarinen, Eero immigrated with his family to the United States in 1923.
-Settling in Michigan, Eliel co-founded the Cranbrook Academy of Art and designed most of the buildings for the campus – now a National Historic Landmark – while the young Eero worked alongside his father as a student apprentice.
-It was at Cranbrook that Eero met Charles Eames, beginning their lifelong collaboration.
+Settling in Michigan, Eliel co-founded the Cranbrook Academy of Art and designed most of the buildings for the campus, now a National Historic Landmark, while the young Eero worked alongside his father as a student apprentice.

 Saarinen's illustrious career was cut short with his untimely death in 1961, at age 51, while having surgery for a brain tumor.
 (Coincidentally, his wife Aline would die from the same affliction, a decade later.)
 His partners at Saarinen & Associates, Kevin Roche and John Dinkeloo, completed his 10 remaining projects.
 In 2002, Roche donated Saarinen's papers and drawings to the Yale University Library, which created a renewed interest in Saarinen's life and work, including the establishment of Eero Saarinen: Shaping the Future, an exhibition and archival project dedicated to preserving the midcentury master's legacy.